exonum/exonum-doc/src/architecture/storage.md

 ### Forks

 [Forks][fork] implement the same interfaces as the database underneath, transparently wrapping the real data storage state, and add some additional changes.
-From the outer point of view, the changes are already applied to the data storage; however, these changes may be easily rolled back.
+Every fork is basen on the storage snapshot.
+From the outer point of view, the changes are already applied to the data storage; however, these changes are stored directly in the fork and may be easily rolled back.
 Moreover, there may be different forks of database state.

 Forks are used during block creation: validator node apply some transactions, check its correctness, apply other ones, and finally